axivo/mcp-lsp/README.md

 These settings control LSP protocol behavior and server compatibility:

-- `configurationRequest` - controls whether the language server can request configuration from the MCP server using `workspace/configuration` requests, enable for servers that need runtime configuration access (default: `false`)
 - `messageRequest` - controls whether the language server can send `window/showMessage` requests to display user dialogs, disable for headless operation or automated environments (default: `true`)
 - `registrationRequest` - controls whether the language server can send `client/registerCapability` requests to dynamically register capabilities, disable for servers that ignore client capability declarations (default: `true`)
 - `workspace` - controls whether the language server initialization sends `workspace/symbol` requests to test workspace capabilities, disable for servers that don't support workspace operations or cause initialization failures (default: `true`)